-EXSC 495 Internship
+EXSC 495 Internship 2-12

 Internships are independent field experiences arranged and supervised by a designated Biokinetics faculty member.
 They offer exercise science students an opportunity to learn the practical aspects of their area of interest in a chosen community setting.
 The cooperative arrangement involves a pre-determined onsite preceptor who provides direct supervision and instruction.
 A collaboration of approved internship sites are provided by the department of Biokinetics.
 Additional sites may be considered upon approval of the Biokinetics faculty member.
 Application must be made during registration in the semester prior to the intended experience.
 Objectives are available from Biokinetics faculty and evaluation is made by on-site preceptor(s) and by Biokinetics faculty review of a student prepared portfolio.
-Prerequisite: Minimum grade of C in EXSC 353 and EXSC 395 or permission of the chair.
+Prerequisite: Minimum grade of a "C" in EXSC395 and EXSC453 or concurrent with EXSC453 or with permission of the chair.